DaltonBaum/DaltonBaum.github.io/aboutme.md

 - My goal is to learn as much as I can about computers throughout the rest of my life.
 - I am interested in topics regarding networking, software development, and machine learning

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.